jintonic/gears/README.md

   - add an example to show how QE can be implemented
   - add an example to show how one can use uproot to load ROOT file
   - add examples to show how one can distribute source in a volume or surface
-- new functions
+- installation
-  - time chopping of radioactive decay chain
+  - an executable for Windows

 [G4UserSteppingAction]:http://www-geant4.kek.jp/lxr/source/tracking/include/G4UserSteppingAction.hh
 [GDML]: https://gdml.web.cern.ch/GDML/